Intel Arc A380 – Does it encode?!?

 Accelerated AV1 encode with Intel discrete graphics hardware is available with their DG2/Alchemist GPUs such as the recently launched Arc Graphics A750 and A770 models. - phoronix.com

 To say that it only works with certain cards is a bit of misdirection.
 At least he mentioned that FFMpeg doesn't need a card like this which is stating the obvious.
-The author that wrote this also has a tendency to break apart his articles into multiple pieces forcing the reader to click through his website to give the illusion of 'traffic' in the eyes of Google and SEO.
+The author who wrote this also tends to break apart his articles into multiple pieces forcing the reader to click through his website to give the illusion of 'traffic' in the eyes of Google and SEO.
 We get keeping your readers engaged with your articles but when you tell a user to check out FFMpegs GitHub, people are expecting to go to that GitHub, not be hit with another article THEN maybe a link to FFMpegs GitHub.

-Why do bloggers make articles on products they themselves have never tested?!?
+Why do bloggers make articles on products they have never tested?!?
 Just bragger right to say they are first?
 Guess we're just frustrated with guys like this because we were seriously looking for technical information about encoding with our Intel Arc card but found nothing of use, just a whole fuckton of noise out on the internet!

 Meat VS. Metal Time!
 Let's legit test this A380!